DeclanChidlow/vale.rocks/src/posts/the-design-of-this-site.md

 If you'd like to see most of the site's numerous features and stylings in one place, you can do so on my [Lorem Ipsum page](/posts/lorem-ipsum).
 It contains a complex assortment of most possible different formattings and layouts for testing and trialling interactions of elements in complex arrangements.

-If you'd like detailed information about the implementation of the features on this site (and this site itself), then you should consult my post ["The Implementation of This Site"](/posts/the-implementation-of-this-site).
+If you'd like detailed information about the implementation of the features on this site (and this site itself), then you should consult my post [The Implementation of This Site](/posts/the-implementation-of-this-site).

+## Reading Checkpoints

+I'm a text-heavy person, but walls of text can be off-putting and disorienting -- especially on the web.
+Books and tablets are paginated.
+Scrolls are furled and unfurled, or otherwise present over a long physical space.

+The web is a single continuous document, and it can be difficult to keep your place while scrolling.
+As such, I make an effort to place 'checkpoints' throughout my writing.
+Checkpoints being visual indicators that one can use to anchor themselves within a post -- a visual reference point for orienting oneself.

+Although images are the largest and most obvious document-level checkpoints, I tend not to use many of them.
+Tables are also big and obvious, though I tend not to use many of them either.
+I do use a fair amount of blockquotes, codeblocks, lists, and callouts/alerts, however, which help with staying oriented.

+As for helping people keep their position within a paragraph, links are simple but effective.
+The same goes for `inline codeblocks`, and to a lesser extent, _italics_, **bold text**, and ~~strikethroughs~~.

+Headings also help readers place themselves (as well as reference their location), and this is further benefited by [scroll indication](/posts/the-implementation-of-this-site#scroll-indication).

 ## Inspirations